 - If a baby vomits, stop for ten minutes and re-feed ORS.
 Feed small quantities as the baby will be able to tolerate it better.

 - You can store fresh ORS in a cool place.
-Chilling the ORS in a refrigerator is good, but not for more than 24 hours after preparation.
+Chilling the ORS in a refrigerator is good, but it should not be used for more than 24 hours after preparation.

 Babies older than six months can be given different foods, such as gruels, rice water (congee), carrot soup, and tender coconut water, for rehydration.
 Once the baby is rehydrated and their digestive system seems at ease, you may begin feeding them a regular diet after consulting your doctor.

 Are There Any Side Effects Of ORS?